asklokesh/FireLater/AUTONOMOUS_TODO.md

 ## Completed

 ## Session Log
+- [2025-12-31 03:03] Completed: REFACTOR: The `isTrustedProxy` function in `backend/src/routes/auth.test.ts` should be moved to a shared utilities module since it's not specific to auth and is likely used across multiple routes.
+- [2025-12-31 02:58] Completed: SECURITY: The `isTrustedProxy` function in `backend/src/routes/auth.test.ts` has a logic flaw where it falls back to exact IP matching inside the catch block, which could lead to bypassing intended CIDR restrictions.
+It should reject invalid CIDRs entirely instead of defaulting to exact match.
+- [2025-12-31 02:57] Completed: BUG: In `backend/src/routes/reporting.ts`, there's no input validation or sanitization on user-provided filters before querying the database, potentially leading to SQL injection or denial-of-service via malformed queries.
 - [2025-12-31 02:57] Completed: PERF: The service catalog feature in `backend/src/routes/workflow.ts` uses synchronous drag-and-drop operations without debouncing, which can cause performance degradation when handling large numbers of catalog items concurrently.
 - [2025-12-31 02:57] Completed: TEST: Missing unit tests for critical authentication flows in `backend/src/routes/auth.test.ts`.
 Specifically, there are no tests covering multi-tenant schema isolation or JWT token refresh mechanisms.
 - [2025-12-31 02:56] Completed: STABILITY: In `backend/src/routes/oncall.ts`, the on-call rotation scheduler does not handle timezone transitions properly during daylight saving time changes, risking incorrect assignment schedules.